alphagov/performanceplatform-documentation/roadmap/index.rst

 This will sketch out how the platform is intended to evolve and what our immediate objectives are.

-It is an attempt to predict the future, so will be wrong.
+It is an attempt to predict the future, so it will be wrong.

 It is also public, which is interesting on another level.
 When solving problems, it's always fun to record: